mrichman/nhs-listpull/README.md

 6<sup>th</sup>):  Jane Brown ordered 3 bottles of Arthrozyme May 1<sup>st</sup>, 2013.
 Jane’s ordered shipped the next day, May 2^nd^, 2013.
 95 days from May 1<sup>st</sup> is August 6<sup>th</sup>, 2013.
 This customer’s email address,
-name, and product purchased would then be sent from [Mark’s program] to the Email Vision API for a August 6<sup>th</sup> email send.
+name, and product purchased would then be sent to the Email Vision API for a August 6<sup>th</sup> email send.

 ** Example 3